Progressive Insurance Foundation

 How to Apply

-The Progressive Insurance Foundation does not have a public application process for nonprofits seeking grants.
+The Progressive Insurance Foundation does not have a public application process for non-profit organisations seeking grants.

 The foundation operates through two closed channels:

-1. Strategic Partnerships: The foundation makes grants to pre-selected organizations, primarily the Insurance Institute for Highway Safety.
+1. Strategic Partnerships: The foundation makes grants to pre-selected organisations, primarily the Insurance Institute for Highway Safety.
 These partnerships are determined by trustee discretion and corporate strategy, not through an application process.

-2. Employee-Directed Giving: The only pathway for nonprofits to receive support is through the "Name Your Cause" program, where Progressive employees nominate their chosen charities.
-Nonprofits cannot apply directly; they must be nominated by a current Progressive employee.
+2. Employee-Directed Giving: The only pathway for non-profit organisations to receive support is through the "Name Your Cause" programme, where Progressive employees nominate their chosen charities.
+Non-profit organisations cannot apply directly; they must be nominated by a current Progressive employee.

-• Eligibility: Any 501(c)(3) public, tax-exempt charitable organization in civic, cultural, educational, environmental, health care, human services, or religious sectors
+• Eligibility: Any 501(c)(3) public, tax-exempt charitable organisation in civic, cultural, educational, environmental, health care, human services, or religious sectors

 • Amount: $100 per employee nomination